apoz/flash-cards/Terraform.md

 *.tfstate.backup
 ```

+Terraform fetches any required providers and modules and stores them in the `.terraform` directory.
+If you add, change or update your modules or providers you will need to run it again.

 ### plan

 This command does NOT perform any change in the infra, but check what is the current status of the infra and the desired status.
 It shows then what changes would be made in the infra if we would like to apply the terraform configuration file to the infra.